imjuniper/UnrealBuildScript/README.md

 ```pwsh
 .\BuildProject.ps1 -Configuration:Shipping -PublishToItch -ItchUsername:ITCH_USERNAME -ItchGame:ITCH_GAME
 ```

 > [!TIP]
-> For game jams, you will probably want to add `-Prereqs:Local` so that the Visual C++ and other dependencies' DLLs are copied alongside the game's exe.
-You can also use `-Prereqs:Installer` to bundle the installer instead.
+> For game jams, you will probably want to add `-Prerequisites:Local` so that the Visual C++ and other dependencies' DLLs are copied alongside the game's exe.
+You can also use `-Prerequisites:Installer` to bundle the installer instead.

 > [!IMPORTANT]
 > By default, the script will block you from uploading non-Shipping builds to itch.io, to prevent mistakes.
 You can add the `-AllowPublishNonShipping` parameter to override that behaviour.